yellowmachine/svelte-remote-bind/README.md

 The aim of this project is to bind an object to a remote endpoint so a POST or PUT is done automatically while typing.
 There's a state machine with states: idle, debouncing, fetching, error and saved.

-You can even have related entities, like parent and child, and if a child is created, the array parent field is updated.
+You can even have related entities, like parent and child, and if a child is created, the array parent field is updated remotely.
+For example a person have an array of owned cats, and that person buys a new cat.

 ```svelte
 //person.svelte